perladvent/perldotcom/content/article/_pub_2011_08_whats-wrong-with-sort-and-how-to-fix-it.md

     McKinley, Bill
     MacKinley, Ron
     Mables, Martha
-    Machado, JosÃ©
+    Machado, José
     Macon, Bacon

 Yes, it's true.
-Check out your local large Englishâlanguage bookseller or library -- presuming you can find one.
+Check out your local large English‐language bookseller or library -- presuming you can find one.
 If you do, best make sure to blow the dust off first.

 ### **Sorting Spanish Names**

 It's a good thing those names follow English rules for sorting names.
-If this were Spanish, we would have to deal with doubleâbarrelled surnames, where the patronym sorts before the matronym, which in turn sorts before any given names.
-That means that if SeÃ±or Machado's full name were, like the poet's, *Antonio Cipriano JosÃ© MarÃ­a y Francisco de Santa Ana Machado y Ruiz*, then you would have to sort him with the other *Machados* but then consider *Ruiz* before *Antonio* if there were any other *Machados*.
-Similarly, the poet *Federico del Sagrado CorazÃ³n de JesÃºs GarcÃ­a Lorca* sorts before the writer *Gabriel JosÃ© de la Concordia GarcÃ­a MÃ¡rquez*.
+If this were Spanish, we would have to deal with double‐barrelled surnames, where the patronym sorts before the matronym, which in turn sorts before any given names.
+That means that if Señor Machado's full name were, like the poet's, *Antonio Cipriano José María y Francisco de Santa Ana Machado y Ruiz*, then you would have to sort him with the other *Machados* but then consider *Ruiz* before *Antonio* if there were any other *Machados*.
+Similarly, the poet *Federico del Sagrado Corazón de Jesús García Lorca* sorts before the writer *Gabriel José de la Concordia García Márquez*.

 On the other hand, if your records are not full multifield hashes but only simple text that don't happen to be surnames, your task is a lot